verypossible/lazysusan/docs/request_response.rst

 Request/response cycle
 ============================

+As discussed in the :ref:`intro`, Lazysusan uses a yaml file and the state of the application to determine to return a response given a request from the Alexa platform.

+The sequence of events upon receiving a request are:

 - Look at the current state
 - Grab the matching yaml block for the current state
 - Look at the Intent sent in the request